 3-The Law of Three or the philosopher stone

 The law of Three should seem familiar to just about everybody.
 The concept of the Trinity is buried in nearly every religion on Earth.
 Theology aside, humanity appears to have a tendency to break things down into three.
-Aristotle wasn’t the first but his observations in his work Rhetoric, brought the concept of the law of three out of the speculations and implied that it’s a human condition or a function of nature.
+Aristotle wasn’t the first but his observations in Rhetoric, brought the concept of the law of three out of the sphere of speculation and stated that it’s a human condition or a function of nature.

 The Law of Three assumes that ALL things are composed of three separate but inter-related worlds.
 The Law of Three resting inside of the octave divides our octave into three separate worlds.
 These worlds define the form of the thing the symbol is about.